 credits to: realestateasia.com

-Investment Sales Growth in Singapore: A 10-20% Surge Expected in 2025
+Allocation Sales Growth in Singapore: A 10-20% Surge Expected in 2025

 The office space sector also contributes to the positive outlook.
 As companies continue to expand and adapt to hybrid work models, demand for premium office spaces remains stable.
 While some businesses optimize space utilization, others seek modernized office environments to enhance productivity and employee engagement.
 This trend has kept occupancy levels high, particularly in prime business districts.

 Overall, Singapore’s real estate market remains resilient.
-However, global economic conditions will shape investor sentiment.
+However, global economic conditions will shape custodian sentiment.
 Experts predict continued growth in 2025, but market dynamics will depend on broader economic trends.
 Investors are advised to stay informed about policy changes and economic developments that could impact their portfolios.

 Discover more about real estate news and promotions at propertynewsasia.com.